Buy-side vs sell-side M&A: Definitions and best practices

 Key takeaways

-• Buy-side and sell-side are primarily different in their perspectives.
-The buy side focuses on the acquiring process while the sell side focuses on the selling process.
+• The buy-side and sell-side of capital markets have different perspectives.
+The buy-side focuses on the acquiring process while the sell-side focuses on the selling process.

 • The main differences between the buy-side and sell-side lie in their motivation, organizational structure, involved entities, and responsibilities.